• Skip to primary navigation

 Salted Caramel Rocky Road

-Biscuit base filled with salted caramel sauce and dark chocolate ganache, topped with whipped cream
+Biscuit base filled with salted caramel sauce and dark chocolate ganache, topped with whipped cream.
+A decadent no bake dessert

 Print Pin Rate